DotNet2Web/CsvCore/README.md

 No hassle, no fuss, no complexity but straight out of the box a working, CsvCoreReader and CsvCoreWriter.

-Please be patient with me when using the library, I am still working on it and adding new features.
-If you have suggestions or issues please create an issue on GitHub or contact me directly.

 ### Who created this?
 My name is Tino Klijn, and I'm a tech lead in the .NET environment.

 Since I have worked in development I encountered many libraries that support CSV handling, but none of them matched my expectations.
-There is so few documentation about it and that's why they are to complex to use.

 I strongly believe that a library should be easy to understand and to use, otherwise what is the point of creating a package for your fellow devs.